connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 There's two problems here.
 First, we mask the array indices with `out_buf_size_mask`, which means its possible for us to have to copy non-consecutive elements from the array.
 Non-consecutive reads may prevent us from using SIMD here at all.

 The other issue is that our data is highly dependent on previous calculations.
 This is especially apparent when `source_pos` and `out_pos` differ by less than 4.
 We can see this if we think through an example where our array is `[1, 2, 3, 4, 5, 6, 7, 8]`, `source_pos` is 0, and `out_pos` is 2.
 We can pretend we don't do any masking for now.
-Here's what happens if we substitute concrete values for `source_pos` and `out_pos`:
+Here's what the code looks like if we substitute concrete values for `source_pos` and `out_pos`:

 ```python
 out_slice = [1, 2, 3, 4, 5, 6, 7, 8]